flutter/udacity-course/README.md

 2. Choose the `unit_converter` project folder, located in this repo at [`/unit_converter/unit_converter`](https://github.com/flutter/udacity-course/tree/master/unit_converter/unit_converter).
 Select `Next` for all setup instructions, making sure that the Source Files screen shows Flutter as an option.
 3. You can view your Flutter app files in the Projects tab in the Project Tool Window (View -> Tool Windows).
 Make sure your Flutter SDK is set and dependencies have been updated.
 4. Make sure your device/emulator is running.
 You can view the AVD Manager at Tools -> AVD Manager, or by typing `Ctrl/Cmd` + `Shift` + `a` and typing in 'AVD Manager'.
 5. Press the green Play button to run the app.
-Note that `main.dart` should be chosen in the dropdown to the left of the green Play button.
+Note that `main.dart` should be chosen in the dropdown on the left of the green Play button.

 ### Command Line
 1. Run `cd ~/<repo location>/unit_converter/unit_converter`.